 “OCD can be so isolating, so that was a huge thing for me.
 It took some weight off my shoulders and helped me deal with the obsessions,” she says.
 “I started seeing them as something other than me instead of something that defined me.”

 She taught herself some of the practices of Exposure and Response Prevention (ERP) therapy and read many books about OCD, adopting the coping techniques that spoke to her.
 However, all OCD sufferers will find their own way to cope eventually.
 What works for one person, will not necessarily work for someone else.
-For example, some people have been known to use various forms of cannabis to cope with OCD, such as the gorilla glue 4 strain as well as others.
 Whatever helps you to live with this disorder happily, is the treatment you should use.
 Now Alison has found her coping mechanism and when an obsession begins to surface, she reminds herself that her brain is wired differently, even on medication, and that it’s not her fault.